Más (Breaking Bad)

-"Más" (Spanish for "More") is the fifth episode of the third season of the American television drama series Breaking Bad, and the 25th overall episode of the series.
+"Más" (More) is the fifth episode of the third season of the American television drama series Breaking Bad, and the 25th overall episode of the series.
 Written by Moira Walley-Beckett and directed by Johan Renck, it aired on AMC in the United States and Canada on April 18, 2010.

 Plot

 In a flashback it is revealed that when Walter White gave Jesse Pinkman his savings to buy an RV, (Note: As seen in "Pilot".) he instead spent nearly all of it partying the night away at a strip club with Combo Ortega and Skinny Pete.
 The following morning, Jesse panics when he realizes that he only has $1,400 left to buy an RV, but Combo bails him out by selling him his mother's RV for the remainder of the money.

 Back in the present, Jesse is furious that Walt received the other half of his payment for the meth and calls him to demand it.
 Walt denies making any sort of deal for half of the profits, but nevertheless tells Jesse that he does not have his permission to cook his formula.
 Meanwhile, Hank Schrader is still searching tirelessly for the "rolling meth lab" RV.
 He learns that his friend and partner, Steve Gomez, is being sent to El Paso in his stead.
 Hank is left dismayed by this news but nevertheless remains committed to his work.
 He returns home and has an argument with Marie Schrader after she shows concern for his well-being, feeling that he is being accused by those around him for simply doing his job.

 Walt goes to see Gus Fring at Los Pollos Hermanos, admonishing him for giving him Jesse's half of the money in an attempt to lure Walt into Gus' employ.
 Gus apologizes for the transparency of the ploy, then asks Walt to take a drive with him.
 In a final attempt to get Walt to accept the offer, Gus drives him to his meth lab which is discreetly housed within an industrial laundry facility.
 Walt is impressed by the lab and the equipment within but nevertheless declines the offer again, saying that his time in the meth business has cost him his family and he cannot afford to make another bad decision.
 Gus firmly tells him that a man provides for his family, regardless of whether or not his family appreciates him for it.